Thursday, November 29, 2007

 Plans Approved for 18-20 Jackson Place.

-hen I see that great big blackboard-like tar papered wall on Jackson Place I expect to see Bart Simpson (or Mark Zeldin) standing on a tall ladder, chalk in hand, writing over and over again,
+When I see that great big blackboard-like tar papered wall on Jackson Place I expect to see Bart Simpson (or Mark Zeldin) standing on a tall ladder, chalk in hand, writing over and over again,

-"Mother Nature is not a licensed NYC demolition contractor."
+"Mother Nature is not a licensed NYC demolition contractor."11/16/2007 18-20 JACKSON PLACE SOWING SEEDS

 Examiners from the Department of Buildings have approved new plans submitted by local Architect Leonard Colchamiro PC, AIA on behalf of the owner of the property, Mr. Zelden, to build a 33 foot tall, 5,972 square foot, 3 story with cellar, brick veneered building on his recently vacated lot.